deckhouse/deckhouse/modules/140-user-authz/docs/CONFIGURATION.md

 ---
-title: "The user-authz module: coonfiguration"
+title: "The user-authz module: configuration"
 ---

 This module is **enabled** by default.
 To disable it, add the following lines to the `deckhouse` ConfigMap: